wyne-ybanez/personal-portfolio-master/README.md

   The website should function accordingly in modern web browsers.

+  The website should be responsive when viewed on modern devices.
+The Website will be tested on the devices: Desktop, laptop, iPad (Tablet), iPhone 6,7,8 and iPhoneX.

 ### Interactive:

   The user should be able to interact with the website and function according to the given text